pygame/pygame/doc/capi/mask.rst

 .. cfunction:: bitmask_t* PyMask_AsBitmask (PyObject *obj)

   Macro for accessing the *mask* member of the :ctype:`PyMask`.

-This does not perform any type checks.
+  This does not perform any type or argument checks.

 .. cfunction:: PyObject* PyMask_New (int width, int height)